aditikatoch/HIRAX_Radiation_Model/README.md

 # Code Assist

+### The source definition:
+The sources are definite in the files present in the _source_ folder and are generated from SPENVIS for galactic cosmic rays and solar protons using the CREME-96 and the ESP model.
+The files supported by forward Monte Carlo (FMC) and reverse Monte Carlo (RMC) are present.

+The final source particle histograms can also be obtained in the output file by specifying it in the _macros_ file being run.

 ### The geometry GDML files:
 These files can be run on the GRAS graphic window after specifying which file to run in _macros/viewer.g4mac_ and entering the following command:
 ```